iterative/dvc.org/content/blog/2021-11-17-november-21-heartbeat.md

 Be sure to join us at the
-[December Office Hours Meetup,](https://www.meetup.com/DVC-Community-Virtual-Meetups/events/282064369/) where we will be showing a demo on a new featureS!
+[December Office Hours Meetup,](https://www.meetup.com/DVC-Community-Virtual-Meetups/events/282064369/) where we will be showing a demo on a new feature!
 We can't say more just yet 🤐, but be sure to RSVP!

 <external-link
 href="https://www.meetup.com/DVC-Community-Virtual-Meetups/events/282064369/"